HKU-BAL/Clair3-Trio/README.md

 ----

 ## Latest Updates

+*v0.4 (Mar 22, 2023)*: A model for R10.4 with the Kit 12 chemistry (Q20) is available now.
+Check [this page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/q20.md) for more information about the model.

 *v0.3 (June 20, 2022)*: Optimized Clair3-Trio speed, the runtime of Clair3-Trio to call variants from the whole genome is about 2.4 times of calling a single sample form Clair3 (v0.1-r10).

 *v0.2 (May 15, 2022)*:  A guppy5 model for Clair3-Trio is available now.
 Check [this page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/guppy5.md) for more information about the Guppy5 model.